 Ethnic diversity in Britain’s leadership fails to improve over past three years.
 Just 52 out of 1099 of the most powerful jobs in the country held by ethnic minority individuals.

 Despite public commitments from government, public bodies and businesses to increase diversity at leadership levels, progress has stalled over the last three years, according to the latest research from executive search and diversity consultancy Green Park.
-This new work updates research conducted by the company in 2017, in partnership with Operation Black Vote.
+This new work updates research conducted in 2017.

 A visual depiction of the diversity composition of Britain’s most powerful decision makers across the public and private sectors, The Colour of Power 2020, reveals that just 52 out of the 1099 most powerful roles in the country are filled by non-white individuals, or 4.7% of the total number compared to the 13% proportion of the UK population.
 The 2020 figures represent a gain of only 1.2% or 15 additional ethnic minority held roles since the Colour of Power 2017 index.